Transparent dark purple Insurte logo

 Navigating ETIAS: What Travelers Heading to Europe Need to Know

-In this guide, we’ll break down everything you need to know about ETIAS, from what it is to how to apply for it, and how it is going to impact travelers from countries like the United States, the UK, Canada, and Australia.
+In this guide, we’ll break down what you need to know about this new requirement, from things like what it is to how to apply for it, and also how it's going to affect travelers from countries like the United States, the UK, Canada, and Australia.

 Is ETIAS a visa?

-Some countries have visa-waiver agreements with the Schengen area (if you’re not familiar with the Schengen area, it’s a collection of European countries that have agreed to abolish internal border checks).
-When countries have this agreement it means that their citizens can visit any country in the Schengen area without requiring a visa (for stays shorter than 90 days within a 180-day period).
+When countries have this agreement, it means that their citizens can visit any country in the Schengen area without requiring a visa (for stays shorter than 90 days within a 180-day period).
+For example, US citizens can go to France for up to 90 days without a visa.

-ETIAS is similar to the US ESTA.
-Like ESTA, ETIAS will screen travelers before they enter Europe to enhance security and prevent potential threats.
+ETIAS is similar to the US's ESTA.
+Like ESTA, ETIAS will screen travelers before they enter the zone, making the Schengen area even safer and more secure.

-If you're a citizen from the US, UK, Canada, and others, you will need to apply for ETIAS before traveling to the Schengen area from 2025 on.
+Ultimately, if you're a citizen from the US, UK, Canada, and any other visa-exempt country, you will need to apply for ETIAS before traveling to the Schengen area from 2026 on.

 What does ETIAS stand for?

 ETIAS stands for the European Travel Information and Authorization System.
-It is a travel criteria that is mandatory for travelers, from 2025 on, who don’t need a visa to go to countries in the Schengen area.
+It is a new requirement for travelers who do not need a visa to go to the countries in the Schengen area.

 What is an ETIAS visa?

-Even though many people refer to ETIAS as a visa, it’s important to clarify that ETIAS is not a visa.
+Even though many people call ETIAS a visa, it’s important to clarify that ETIAS is not a visa.

-Travelers who previously didn’t need a visa for short stays in Europe still won’t need one.
-Instead, they will need to complete the ETIAS application (which is a travel authorization) before entering the Schengen zone.
-This includes citizens from countries like the US, UK, Canada, and Australia.
+Instead, they will need to complete the ETIAS application (which is a travel authorization, not a visa) before entering the Schengen zone.

-ETIAS is not replacing the Schengen visa: they will coexist.
+ETIAS is not replacing the Schengen visa: they will coexist, and travelers need one or the other.

 The main purpose of ETIAS is to strengthen security measures within the Schengen area and the European Union.
 By requiring travelers from visa-exempt countries to register with ETIAS, the EU can more effectively track travelers, which allows them to manage risks related to a variety of potential border issues such as trafficking, illegal migration, terrorism, and even public health threats (such as pandemics).
 Additionally, ETIAS will streamline border checks and improve efficiency, ensuring a smoother (and safer!) travel experience for everyone.